jamie-syon/dell-xps-9510/README.md

 "sudo systemctl disable NetworkManager-wait-online.service"

-Then re-run the analysis to see if its any better, if not run "systemd-blame" to see what is taking so long in the boot process.
+Still too slow for so I ran "systemd-analyze blame" to see what is taking so long in the boot process.
+You also run "systemd-analyze critical-chain" to get the chained events.

+~~ Now under two minutes which is still slow, so changed "Fast boot" from "Thourough" to "Auto" which made things worse ~~